The National Hip Fracture Database

 - Bone protection with bisphosphonates should be considered for at risk groups

-The key findings and recommendations from the report are summarised below:
+The key performance indicators and recommendations from the report are summarised below:

 Key recommendations from the audit

-Rehabilitation – Examine the reasons for delay in admission to beds where patients can receive coordinated multidisciplinary care from the hip fracture programme team who will be responsible for their whole stay
+Prompt mobilisation after surgery - Examine the reasons for delay in admission to beds where patients can receive coordinated multidisciplinary care from the hip fracture programme team who will be responsible for their whole stay.

 Before moving on please reflect on the emergency care protocols you have read about in the previous two steps.
 Does the care described mirror that which you see in your own institutions?
 If not what do you think are the barriers which prevent you from providing this care?